- Site and Soil Requirements

 1 Listed in order of ripening.

-3 Ripening dates for all varieties except Anna and Dorsett Golden are based on averages from Athens, Georgia.
-Ripening dates for Anna and Dorsett Golden are based on averages from Monticello, Florida.
+3 Ripening dates for all varieties except Anna and Dorsett Golden are based on averages from Athens, GA.
+Ripening dates for Anna and Dorsett Golden are based on averages from Monticello, FL.
 Non-spur and spur refer to growth habit, as previously described under "Variety Selection."

 4 Varieties followed by a common letter bloom at approximately the same time.
 Since most apple varieties are self-unfruitful (require pollen from another variety to set fruit), plant two or more varieties that have the same letter so fruit set will result.
 Stayman, Mutsu and Jonagold have sterile pollen and should not be used as a pollen source for other varieties; therefore, plant at least two other varieties with any or all of these varieties.